PaolaBelmonte/hugo-site/content/howitworks/_index.md

 ---
 title: "How it works"
 date: 2021-04-11T17:20:54Z
+chapter=true
 draft: false
 ---
-This section presents the main steps I have used performed to achieve the results.
+This section presents the main steps I have performed to achieve the results.

 - Hugo
 - Dockerfile